typetools/stubparser/readme.md

 ```
 10. Check that the Travis build was successful.
 If not, resolve the issues and repeat steps 7-9.
 11. Create a pull request to `typetools/stubparser`.
+When merging the pull request, give it a commit message like "Update to JavaParser 3.10.2".
+Do *not* squash-and-merge the pull request;
+you want to keep a history of what upstream commits were merged in.

 ## Original JavaParser README

 The remainder of this README file is the original JavaParser README.